 Signs of the Future

 When will the empire that is represented by “The Feet” come to power in the future?
 What are the signs of Jesus’ return?
 Jesus told us that lawlessness will increase (Matthew 24:12) and Daniel predicted that knowledge will increase (Daniel 12:4) in the last days.
 Another sign is that many will turn away from God in the end.
 Even though the good news about Jesus Christ has been spreading around the world, many will reject God.
 God calls this apostasy (2 Thessalonians 2:3).
-One very significant sign is the return of the Jews to the land of Palestine.
+One very significant sign is the return of the Jews to the land of Canaan.
 This was predicted in Isaiah 11:11-12 and Ezekiel 37:11-14.
 Multiple passages indicate that the temple must also exist in Jerusalem in the end-times (Daniel 9:25-27; Matthew 24:15; 2 Thessalonians 2:3-4).

 Jesus warned us that wars and earthquakes would increase (Matthew 24:6-7).
 The signs of the future appear to exist already.
 But we do not know if Jesus is coming soon or if He will delay His return for another 100 years.
 He could come tomorrow or in one hundred years.
 Christians have been expecting the end of the world for hundreds of years.

 Jesus also warned us that the end-time would be very close when the “Abomination of Desolation” appears as predicted by the prophet Daniel (Matthew 24:15).
 We will discuss the “Abomination of Desolation” in more detail later.
 When Jesus said this, He was referring to the prophet’s statement in Daniel 9:27.